allegroai/clearml-docs/docs/guides/clearml-task/clearml_task_tutorial.md

 :::

 Now `clearml-task` does all the heavy-lifting!
-1. It creates a new Task on the [ClearML Server](../../deploying_clearml/clearml_server.md).
+1. It creates a new [ClearML Task](../../fundamentals/task.md)
-1. `clearml-task` enqueues the task in the selected execution queue, where a [ClearML Agent](../../clearml_agent.md) assigned to that queue executes the task.
+1. `clearml-task` enqueues the task in the selected execution queue, where a [ClearML Agent](../../clearml_agent.md) assigned to that queue executes the task

 Your output should look something like this: